How To Decide Whether To Have a VBAC or Repeat Cesarean - Baby Chick

 • More involvement from the birth partner

-• Bonding with baby sooner
+• Ability to bond with baby sooner

 • Increased likelihood of breastfeeding

-Statistically speaking, the chance of life-threatening uterine rupture is roughly 1 in 2,000.2 However, uterine rupture can still happen during a repeat Cesarean, though not as likely.
-We will cover the risks side by side later in this article.
+Statistically speaking, the chance of life-threatening uterine rupture is roughly 1 in 2,000.12 However, uterine rupture can still happen during a repeat cesarean, though not as likely.13 Other risks of vaginal birth not related to the prior cesarean include:3,14,15,16

-Are You a Good Candidate for VBAC?
+Are You a Good Candidate for a VBAC?

-The American College of Obstetrics and Gynecology emphasizes that the choice to attempt a VBAC should be individualized and based on parents’ preference.3 Having a supportive provider who considers you an individual and not a statistic is essential to improving your chances of having a VBAC.
+The American College of Obstetrics and Gynecology emphasizes that the choice to attempt a VBAC should be individualized and based on parents’ preferences.3 Having a supportive provider who considers you an individual and not a statistic is essential to improving your chances of having a VBAC.

 Repeat C-Section

-What are the Benefits of a Repeat Cesarean?
+What Are the Benefits of a Repeat Cesarean?

-If a person does not have any medical indications for a Cesarean, there are no significant advantages to choosing a repeat Cesarean, medically and statistically speaking.
+If a person doesn’t have any medical indications for a cesarean, there are no significant advantages to choosing a repeat cesarean, medically and statistically speaking.
+If you need a C-section, there are other benefits to repeat cesarean, including:3,20,21

 • Increased risk for miscarriage